peterc/potc-jruby/README.md

 To run this code, get JRuby installed (rvm install jruby?) and then just run (from the root folder):

     ruby escape.rb

+## Known bugs

+* If you take focus away from the game and then come back, the left and right controls stop working

 ## Credits